QuickBooks Blog

 • Number of payments

 This act was passed in an effort to provide consumers with the information they need to make smart financial decisions and comparison shop for loans.
-Moreover, the Credit Card Accountability Responsibility and Disclosure Act of 2009 was an addition to TILA.
+Moreover, the Credit Card Accountability Responsibility and Disclosure Act of 2009 was an addition to the TILA.
 Also known as the Credit CARD Act, it protects borrowers and curbs predatory lending practices.

 Recommended for you